Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-actions.md

 * Use the [Access Control automation](/servicemanager-config/customize/workflows/service-manager-workflows#access-control) to lock or unlock individual actions at any point within a workflow.
 * [Request Settings](/servicemanager-config/administration/request-settings#on-hold-settings) control which of these options are enabled when an incident is on hold.

+## Visibility
+Each time an action is used, an entry is added to the timeline.
+Each action has a "visibility level" associated with it that controls who can see the entry in the timeline.
+This will typically be "Team" or "Customer".
+The user can select the visibility to decide if the timeline entry will be customer facing ("customer" visibility) or private to the team working on the request ("team" visibility).

+While a user can change this at the time of performing the action, the default visibility for each action item can be configured in Service Manager settings.
+The default visibility settings can be easily found by typing the word "visibility" in the Configuration Search.

 <!--
 ## Linked Services
 Link other related Services to the request